marchins/notification/README.md

 # San Siro Events Alert

 Mobile app for iOS and Android that shows upcoming events (football matches and concerts) at locations in Milano San Siro area:
-San Siro Stadium
+- San Siro Stadium
-Ippodromo La Maura
+- Ippodromo La Maura
-Ippordomo San Siro
+- Ippodromo San Siro
-Push notification the day before the event alerts the users
+Push notification system allows the users to be warned the day before the event

 ## Getting started
 nvm use 20